brianpos/fhir-distillery/Readme.md

 # FHIR-Distillery
-A simple tool for extracting FHIR StructureDefinitions based on examples provided.
+A simple tool for extracting HL7® FHIR® StructureDefinitions based on examples provided.

 Creating a FHIR Implementation Guide can seem like hard work, and often development and release timelines get in the way of good practice, so this tool comes in handy to help pad out the extensions that you forgot